MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 We recommend you specify the above-mentioned registry value using the BOS descriptor.
 Refer to the [Example composite device](#example-composite-device) section below for a sample BOS descriptor with a platform specific MS OS 2.0 descriptor.

-If you cannot update the device firmware as mentioned above, you could use a custom INF and specify that your camera need to be registered as a sensor camera by specifying a value for **SensorCameraMode** and **SkipCameraEnumeration** as follows:
+If you cannot update the device firmware as described above, you can use a custom INF and specify that your camera need to be registered as a sensor camera by specifying a value for **SensorCameraMode** and **SkipCameraEnumeration** as follows:

-A custom INF file (based on the inbox UVC driver)  must include the following AddReg entry:
+A custom INF file (based on the inbox UVC driver)  must include the following AddReg entries:

-**SensorCameraMode**: REG\_DWORD: 1    (to register as a sensor camera) **SkipCameraEnumeration**: REG\_DWORD: 1   (make it available only for IR applications)
+**SensorCameraMode**: REG\_DWORD: 1    (to register as a sensor camera)

+**SkipCameraEnumeration**: REG\_DWORD: 1   (make it available only for IR applications)

 An example of the custom INF section is as follows: